SPawson/trips-ecommerce/README.md

 <p>In order to run Trips locally the following steps can be taken:</p>

 1. To download or clone the site to your local machine you will need to go to my [repo]( https://github.com/SPawson/trips-ecommerce) and see the steps in https://help.github.com/en/articles/cloning-a-repository in order to clone my project.
-2. Before you download or clone the site you will need to ensure you have [Python 3.7](https://www.python.org/downloads/) installed.
+2. Before you download or clone the site you will need to ensure that you have [Python 3.7](https://www.python.org/downloads/) installed.
 3. Once you have Python installed, create a virtual environment as appropriate to you chosen IDE and os.
-I recommend using [Microsoft visual code] (https://code.visualstudio.com/)
+I recommend using Microsoft visual code (https://code.visualstudio.com/)
 4. In order to install all  of the dependencies required to run the project, you can do this via the requirements.txt file using the *****pip _install_ -r _requirements_.txt***** command once you have activated your virtual environment.
 This should install all of the packages listed in the file.
 5. Use the command ***python manage,py runserver*** to get the project running on your localhost.
 6. You will need to change the email settings in **settings.py** to get the project  to send password reset emails via your own email services.
-7. In order to deploy the site I used Heroku to my site.
-On Heroku I used a postgres to host my production database and used Heroku’s config vars in order to set the necessary environment variables to allow the site to run.
-I linked the Heroku app to the github repo via the deployment section of the Heroku app and set the automatic deployment option, so that the site would deploy on me pushing work to Github.
+7. In order to deploy the site I used Heroku.
+On Heroku I used a postgres db to host my production database and used Heroku’s config vars in order to set the necessary environment  variables to allow the site to run.
+I linked the Heroku app to my github repo via the deployment section of the Heroku app and set the automatic deployment option, so that the site would deploy on me pushing work to Github.
 I used gunicorn to run the app in heroku and whitenoise to manage the static files with AWS.
 A procfile is also needed by heroku with the line ***web: gunicorn dev_assist.wsgi:application*** to let heroku know how to run the web app.
 Heroku also requires the **requirement.txt** file to inform it of any relative dependencies for the app.

 <hr>